yakkl/yakkl.com/hugo/content/privacy.md

 A cookie is a small amount of data, which may include a unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
 We assign a different cookie to each device that accesses our Site.

 Cookies are required for End Users to log in to Platform accounts.
 We use cookies to recognize devices and provide a personalized experience on our Platform.
-In particular, Yakkl.com uses session cookies containing encrypted information to allow the system to uniquely identify you while you are logged in, which is linked to account User Information.
-This information allows Yakkl.com to process your online transactions and requests.
+In particular, Yakkl uses session cookies containing encrypted information to allow the system to uniquely identify you while you are logged in, which is linked to account User Information.
+This information allows Yakkl to process your online transactions and requests.
 Session cookies help us make sure you are who you say you are after you’ve logged in and are required in order to use the Platform.

 On the Site, we have cookies that are used to track potential customers through the site.
 These cookies are used to target email campaigns, track users across Intercom chat sessions.
-Yakkl.com uses the following service providers to administer cookies: Mixpanel, Google Analytics, and Intercom.
+Yakkl uses the following service providers to administer cookies: Mixpanel, Google Analytics, and Intercom.
 If you disable cookies, you may not be able to take advantage of all the features of the Site and/or Platform.
 We do not link any of the information we use in cookies to any personally identifiable information submitted by you when you are on the Site.

 ## 4. Storage Location and Transfer of Personal Information

-Yakkl.com processes and stores its data, including Personal Information, on servers located in Canada and the United States.
-Yakkl.com transfers data to the third-party service providers described in Sections 5.1.
+Yakkl processes and stores its data, including Personal Information, on servers located in Canada and the United States.
+Yakkl transfers data to the third-party service providers described in Sections 5.1.

 By submitting Personal Information or otherwise using the Platform, you agree to this transfer, storing or processing of your Personal Information in Canada and the United States.
 You acknowledge and agree that your Personal Information may be accessible to law enforcement and governmental agencies in Canada and the U.S. under lawful access regimes or court order.